Program overview

 Program Structure

-The Fashion Arts and Business program spans 4 semesters, providing a comprehensive education in the fashion industry.
-The program structure includes:
+The Fashion Arts and Business diploma program spans 4 semesters, providing a comprehensive education in the fashion industry.
+The program is structured as follows:

 Featured Experiences